Digital8: Market segment

-While analog Hi8 video enjoyed widespread use by amateur home video, current affairs TV programs, and some professional news organizations, Digital8 seems to have remained strictly a consumer or amateur product.
-(Among the exceptions is 2001 film Hall of Mirrors.)
+Analog Hi8 video enjoyed widespread use in the amateur home video market, current affairs TV programs, and some professional news organizations.
+Digital8 remained largely a consumer or amateur product (Among the exceptions was the 2001 film Hall of Mirrors.)
 This is likely a reflection of Sony's design and market objectives for Digital8 format: to serve as a lower cost upgrade path for current customers (from analog 8 mm), by leveraging existing manufacturing infrastructure of 8 mm video equipment, and offering a familiar media format but with digital capabilities.
 Furthermore, Digital8 was released some time after MiniDV, giving the rival DV format a lead in the professional market.
-While little or no Digital8 equipment has been produced for the professional market, there are no technical barriers opposing its development.

 Digital8 is an obsolete format.
 By 2004 Sony, the format's original backer, was the only company still producing Digital8 equipment, and had no plans to develop new Digital 8 cameras.
-Hitachi marketed a few Digital8 camcorders for a while but no longer did so by that point.
-By 2005 and later, the Digital8 product line catered purely to the entry-level consumer.
-This is most likely because the larger, bulkier Digital8 cassette is perceived as an inferior technology, even though the Digital8 and DV formats offer indistinguishable A/V performance.
-In fact, the larger 8mm format is more robust, laying down wider tracks.
+Hitachi marketed a few Digital8 camcorders at the time as well.
+By 2005, the Digital8 product line catered purely to entry-level consumers.
+This is most likely because the larger, bulkier Digital8 cassette was perceived as an inferior technology, even though the Digital8 and DV formats offer indistinguishable A/V performance.
+The larger 8mm format is more robust, laying down wider tracks.
 Most, though not all, Digital8 camcorders can play back analogue Video8 and Hi8 tapes.
 As well as camcorders, Sony also released Digital8 Video Walkman portables, the GV-D200 and GV-D800.